-The team of experts at our company is equipped with the skills required to deliver the best in class Business Intelligence solutions based on your specific business needs.
+The team of experts at Crossroad Elf, one of the leading Business Intelligence Companies in Bangalore, is equipped with the skills required to deliver the best in class Business Intelligence solutions based on your specific business needs.

 Business Intelligence (BI) is a set of tools supporting the transformation of raw data into useful information which can support decision making.
 Business Intelligence provides reporting functionality, tools for identifying data clusters, support for data mining techniques, business performance management and predictive analysis.